samtupy/nvgt/doc/src/manual/-Game Development Tutorial.md

 There are three options: you get a 1 (the luckiest roll), 2 or 3 (the 2nd luckiest), or 4-6 (which means you lose).

-We can express these three options using the "if", "else if", and "else" statements.
-They work like this: if(conditional) statement/block else if(conditional) statement/block else if(conditional) statement/block else statement/block
+We can express these three options using the "if", "else if", and optional "else" constructions.
+They work like this:

+if(conditional)

+statement/block

+else if(conditional)

+statement/block

+else if(conditional)

+statement/block

+else

+statement/block

+These are slightly different than normal statements, because they do not always have the ; where you would expect, at the end: if multiple lines are to be run (a block, surrounded by braces) then you use the ; on the last line of the block, before the }.

 But what is a conditional?
 A condition is any value that returns either true or false.
 This can be something which is already a bool variable, or the result of a comparison operator.